andieleee/EE322/Labs/Lab8.md

 # Lab 8: Data Analysis

 I was unable to install tensorflow due to the io file system not being able to installed on my Raspberry Pi Model & not enough RAM to run bazel & tensorflow.
-Tensorflow requires ~6 gb of ram to run, while this Pi only has 1 gb + 2 gb from zram
+Tensorflow requires ~6 gb of ram to run, while this Pi only has 1 gb + 2 gb from swap memory.
 ![](Screenshots/lab8_error1.png)
 ![](Screenshots/lab8_error21.png)